Navigating D&O Fiduciary Duties in the Zone of Insolvency

 - D&O insurance proceeds: who owns?

-- Effect of automatic stay on an insurer's ability to advance defense costs
+- Effect of the automatic stay on an insurer's ability to advance defense costs

 - Insured vs. insured policy exclusion